Minimizing Human Intervention in Online Classification: CONCLUSION

 \section{CONCLUSION}

-We introduced the problem of online classification with expert guidance and proposed algorithms tailored to different budget regimes.
+We proposed algorithms tailored to different budget regimes to address the problem of online classification with expert guidance.
 In particular, we developed the \extc\ and \vhc\ algorithms, which enjoy strong regret guarantees in low- and high-horizon settings, respectively, and further proposed the more versatile \vht\ algorithm, which demonstrates strong empirical performance across all regimes.
 A natural next step is to provide a theoretical regret analysis of this latter algorithm.

-More broadly, the online learning problem studied here represents a first instance of a broader class of challenges aimed at minimizing costly human intervention during model training or fine-tuning.
+More broadly, the online learning problem studied here represents an instance of a broader class of challenges aimed at minimizing costly human intervention during model training or fine-tuning.
 We anticipate that many more such problems will emerge, especially in the context of fine-tuning or adapting large foundation models using human feedback.